Daryes/rundeck-dependencies-plugin/README.md

 Rundeck plugin : dependencies
 ======

-This plugin add precise control options to Rundeck job's interaction between them in a global flow.
+This plugin add a more precise control options to Rundeck job's interaction between them in a global flow.
+Rundeck installed on a **Linux** control server is required.

 Internal flow
 ------